chasonr/nethack-origins/README.md

   available at https://archive.org/details/utzoo-wiseman-usenet-archive and numerous other sites.

-* For NetHack 3.1.0 through 3.1.3: These are files saved from the UUNet FTP site while that site still operated.
+* For NetHack 3.1.0 through 3.1.3, and the nethack-2.3e-uunet directory: These are files
+  saved from the UUNet FTP site while that site still operated.

 These posts contain "shar" archives, which when run by a POSIX-compatible shell, generate the archived files in the current directory.
 I have run these shar archives on my own